 Once you have paid your fine and/or dealt with your other penalties, it's time to review all your email marketing techniques and campaigns.
 You need to ensure that every message you are sending follows CAN-SPAM's requirements.
 To avoid further fines and penalties, review CAN-SPAM's regulations and update any areas of your email marketing that do not comply.

 As previously mentioned, the best way to deal with complaints is to avoid getting them.
 The best way to avoid getting complaints is to always, always follow email marketing and CAN-SPAM best practices.
 The list of CAN-SPAM best practices above is basic.
 Research CAN-SPAM best practices and ensure that your email marketing campaigns are following them.
-Use a blacklist monitoring service to ensure that your IP address is not on any blacklists, which will hurt your deliverability.
-Learn more about following CAN-SPAM best practices and avoiding getting blacklisted: "Your Questions Answered: How Can I Mass Email Without Getting Blacklisted?"
+Use a blocklist monitoring service to ensure that your IP address is not on any blocklists, which will hurt your deliverability.
+Learn more about following CAN-SPAM best practices and avoiding getting blocklisted: "Your Questions Answered: How Can I Mass Email Without Getting Blocklisted?"

 Use an automated email marketing solution that helps you maintain CAN-SPAM compliance.
 SimplyCast's solution ensures that you are CAN-SPAM compliant.
 Each email message you send using our software passes through a series of checks to make sure that it does not violate spam laws or email marketing and CAN-SPAM best practices.

 SimplyCast has an excellent sender reputation and our email marketing solution helps ensure that you are following best practices and regulations.
 Sign up for a free 14-day trial.